joesturge/mui-mdx-components/README.md

 # mui-mdx-components
-MDX components for material UI
+MDX components object for material UI

+⚠️ This is just a place holder for now, the exported object from this module is empty.